Link Building Tools: What We Actually Use for Client Campaigns

 Five categories cover the operational stack: backlink and competitor intelligence, outreach and CRM, contact discovery, site auditing, and project tracking.
 One excellent tool per category beats five mediocre ones.
 The total cost for a properly equipped team lands at $400 to $900 per month per active operator.

-Tool choice ties directly to the workflow phases covered in our Link Building: The Operations Guide.
+Tool choice ties directly to the workflow phases covered in our operations guide.
 Each phase has a primary tool requirement.
 Phase 1 (audit) needs intelligence tools.
 Phase 4 (outreach) needs CRM and contact tools.
 Phase 5 (QA) needs site-audit tools.

 Which Backlink Intelligence Tool Should You Buy?